wroberts/xmlabsync/README.rst

 Known Issues
 ============

+* If the user sets the image data for a person record using the Address Book.app application, ``absync`` will not be able to delete the image.
 * No localization.
 * absync could try harder to preserve UUID information when ``replace``-ing the Address Book.
 My thinking is that the average